top of page

 CRA Architects

-More than 500,000 Americans are homeless during any given night of the year, and the number is far greater worldwide.
-Homelessness is a significant threat to productivity, self-esteem, child wellness, and the human spirit.
-Built facilities where people who have experienced homelessness live, learn and heal are an important, contributory part of recovery from this crisis.
+the human spirit.
+More than 650,000 Americans are experiencing homelessness (U.S. Department of Housing and Urban Development, 2023), and the number is far greater worldwide.
+Built facilities where people who have experienced homelessness live and heal play an important and far-reaching role in recovery from this crisis.

 homepage splash2b.png